 January Fishing Forecast

-The past several years, January has been a cold month around the Treasure Coast.
-Hopefully 2013 will show us another mild winter and you won’t have to worry about the water temperatures as much this year.
+Happy New Year!
+In past several years, January has traditionally been a cold month around the Treasure Coast.
+Hopefully, 2017 will show us another mild winter and you won’t have to worry about the water temperatures as much this year.
 Fishing in deeper water will provide you with better results on most days.
-Working your lures and baits much slower will also give you more success.
+Working your lures and baits much slower will also give you a better chance at success.
 Fish tend to become lethargic in cold water and are slow in moving to strike at lures.
 Finding water that is a couple degrees warmer than the surrounding area can also give you an edge on finding fish.
 Water temperatures have been mild so far.
 We had great results last year on fishing deep sand holes on the flats that were being warmed by the sun.
 We will certainly be doing that again this year.

 January is typically a windy month and it will continue the tradition if recent weather gives you an insight to the coming month.
 You might enjoy one or two days a week that is calmer, but expect it to be windy most days.
 Using the right ramps can make your day a little easier in dealing with the weather.
 There are many ramps around the area that allow you to launch depending on wind direction.
 The river can be rough some days, but you can still fish most days if you plan your trips carefully.
 It is a great month to fish in spite of weather conditions that might not be to your liking.